Illinois State will play LIU Brooklyn, Bucknell and Bowling Green in Winter Haven, Fla.

 The tryouts will be held at Duffy Bass Field, Aug.
 30, at 4 p.m.

 Illinois State finished the regular season 36-18 and 16-5 in the Valley.

-Bo Durkac returns to Illinois State in 2013 for his fourth season on Mark Kingston's coaching staff.
-At the completion of the 2012 season, Durkac was elevated to associate head coach.
+Bo Durkac returns to Illinois State in 2014 for his fifth season on Mark Kingston's coaching staff, and his second as associate head coach.
 His responsibilities include spearheading recruiting, as well as working with ISU hitters and infielders.
 Durkac's experience includes seven seasons as the hitting coach at Charlotte and seven years of professional playing spanning the globe.